Hi, I'm kristen mantell

 After all was said and done, I am 500% convinced that my comprehensive birth class saved me from an avoidable cesarean.
 Thank you Megan!

 It saved me from a lot of avoidable birth trauma.
 Looking back in hindsight on how my birth unfolded in its own uniqueness, had I not been informed and prepared going in, there is no doubt in my mind things would have ended up A LOT different.
 My hospital birth experience opened my eyes to the inner workings of how birth happens in this country.
 It started me down a path of intense exploration and learning ALL about birth, the cesarean epidemic, women’s rights in birth, women’s empowerment, and birth politics.

 I was like Alice falling into the rabbit hole.
 My eyes were now wide open and I just could not look away.
 It was like watching a car wreck, like a highway full of car wrecks, and everyone is too busy looking at their cellphones!
 There I was jaw on the ground, seeing this wide landscape of just a complete shit show.

-I learned that women were being lied to and coerced.
+I learned that women & birthing people were being lied to and coerced.
 Seemingly “harmless” routine procedures were actually the direct cause of a lot of avoidable complications in birth.
 Technology that has been proven ineffective and harmful is still in use.
 That our cesarean rate was sky high and the high rate was actually causing worse outcomes not better.
 That black women were dying at 3-4x the rate of white women.
 That the United States is THE most dangerous places to give birth in the industrialized world.
 The United States, where the majority of births take place in hospitals with highly-skilled surgeons and doctors, with state-of-the-art technology…

 What in the world?!